 Spastic Cerebral Palsy Explained

-Spastic cerebral palsy comprises up to 80% of people diagnosed with cerebral palsy, making it the most common form of the condition.
+Spastic cerebral palsy comprises up to 80% of people diagnosed with cerebral palsy (CP), making it the most common form of the condition.
 People with spastic cerebral palsy experience chronic hypertonia (tense muscles), along with muscle spasms when the muscles relax after being tense for prolonged periods of time.
 When this happens, patients will move in a jerky manner

-Spastic cerebral palsy is caused by trauma or injury to the motor cortex portion of the brain.
+Spastic CP is caused by trauma or injury to the motor cortex portion of the brain.
 This injury can occur in the womb before a person is born, during childbirth, or later in life.
 In some cases, spastic cerebral palsy is the result of preventable medical negligence during pregnancy or the birthing process.

 The tenseness caused by hypertonia may impact half or the entire body.
-Because of this, people with spastic cerebral palsy may not be in full control of the affected limbs.
-Muscles affected by spastic cerebral palsy will not respond to a person’s desired actions due to the brain damage they have sustained.
-This can understandably lead to frustration and have a big impact on a person’s physical abilities and happiness.
+As a result, individuals may not have full control over the affected limbs.
+Muscles affected by spastic CP will not respond to a person’s desired actions due to the brain damage they have sustained.
+This can understandably lead to frustration and have a big impact on a person’s physical abilities.

 Spastic Cerebral Palsy Types